oracle-samples/oracle-functions-samples/samples/oci-monitoring-metrics-to-splunk-observability-python/README.md

 Observability streamin metrics platform so the deployment involes only a few points of coniguration.
 Nevertheless there is an order dependency to deployment:

-1. Get your environment right.
+1. Set up your environments.
 You need accounts in Oracle Cloud and Splunk Observability.
 Trial accounts have all the features you need, so you can create trials if you prefer.
-Also, If you haven't used Functions in Oracle Cloud before the [Quick Start guide on OCI Functions](http://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartguidestop.htm) previously mentioned is where you should start.
+Also, as a reminder, If you haven't used Functions in Oracle Cloud before the [Quick Start guide on OCI Functions](http://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartguidestop.htm) previously mentioned is where you should start.
 2. Deploy the Function (required before you configure the Service Connector).
 Be sure to double check that your values for SPLUNK_O11Y_REALM and SPLUNK_O11Y_TOKEN in the Function Resources Configuration